Tips for Providing Support

 - Your student might be experiencing some residual fear and trauma.
 Try to normalize their help seeking.
 Validate any fears or ambivalence.
 Reassure your student that s/he is not to blame.

-- If the student requests confidentiality, respect this.
-Exceptions are if the student poses a risk for hurting her/himself or someone else.
+- If the student requests confidentiality, you must tell them that, unless you would be acting in a clergy or counseling capacity, you must report the incident.
+You can reassure that student that you can do this reporting with their anonymity being preserved.
+Exceptions are if the student poses a risk for hurting themselves or someone else.
 Then you must call university police at 508-793-7575.

 - Assess whether your student’s personal safety needs are met.
 In addition, encourage the student to get medical attention if necessary (even if the incident took place a long time ago).